Unidata/git-recipes/cookbook.md

 #### Undoing stuff

 First a word of warning.
 Do not undo commits have already been pushed out (to github)!
-With that out of the way, sometimes it is necessary to undo commits (for example if you wish to improve your commit messages).
+With that out of the way, sometimes it is necessary to undo local commits (for example if you wish to improve your commit messages).
 To undo your last commit:

 		git reset --soft HEAD^